 But, according to experts we interviewed, memorizing hundreds of terms is not the ticket to a successful interview for a cybersecurity job.
 The best candidates have a sense of what they want to accomplish in the security field and can demonstrate a sincere interest in and concern for how cybersecurity has become a front-burner issue for businesses.

-Simone Petrella, founder and CEO at CyberVista, said she can tell in a matter of minutes if there's a serious candidate in front of her.
+Simone Petrella, president of cybersecurity training and information provider N2K Networks, said she can tell in a matter of minutes if there's a serious candidate in front of her.
 "If they say they are interested in security because it's the hot field and they want to make money, I know they are not serious," Petrella said.
 "Candidates need to show they've done some research and have some sense of what aspect of security interests them."

-David Wolpoff, CTO at Randori, pointed to similar telltale attributes of a successful security job candidate.
+David Wolpoff, former CTO at IBM's Randori cybersecurity unit, pointed to similar telltale attributes of a successful security job candidate.